Is the home Homefit?

 Resources for builders

-The Ministry for Business, Innovation and Employment (MBIE) has an excellent newsletter.
+The Ministry for Business, Innovation and Employment (MBIE) has an excellent new section.

 While a pool can provide great family entertainment it is important it is kept safe for young children.
 The Fencing of Swimming Pools Act 1987 was introduced to protect young children from the dangers of unfenced swimming and spa pools.
 This has been repealed on 01/01/17 and has now been incorporated into the Building Code but the guidelines in the Fencing of Swimming Pools Act can still be used.